Fentanyl Addiction

-It is generally thought that fentanyl withdrawal is “just” unpleasant but not life-threatening, but death can, and does, occur.
-The complications of withdrawal are often underestimated and if not monitored adequately can be fatal.
+It is generally thought that opiate withdrawal is “just unpleasant” but not really life-threatening.
+However death can, and does, sometimes occur.
+The complications of opiate withdrawal are often underestimated and, if not monitored adequately, can be fatal.
 At our HB detox location we coordinate care with our robust medical staff to ensure the client is medically suitable for a subacute setting such as ours.
 Sub-acute means we are one rung below a hospital, so that we are held to hospital standards but are able to do so in a more intimate and home-like setting.

 The opioid withdrawal syndrome is often characterized as a flu-like illness, subjectively severe but objectively mild.
 Signs and symptoms include dysphoria, insomnia, pupillary dilation, piloerection, yawning, muscle aches, lacrimation, rhinorrhea, nausea, fever, sweating, vomiting and diarrhea.